rhythmjayee/rhythmjayee/README.md

 - 🔭 I’m currently working on mern based projects
-- 🌱 I’m currently learning react native
+- 🌱 I’m currently learning whatever I can
 - 👯 I’m looking to collaborate on mern based projects
 - 🤔 I’m looking for help with ideas
 - 💬 Ask me about any web tech